Lich-Corals/linux-file-converter-addon/markdown/install-thunar.md

      - [ ] Other Files

 You should now see the 'Convert to...' action when selecting an image, audio or video file.

+> [!NOTE]
-Note: It may occur to you that you don't see the action when selecting multiple files.
+> It may occur to you that you don't see the action when selecting multiple files.
+This is an issue with Thunar.

 #### All sections
 - [Main page](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/README.md)